albertcn/startup/two/README.md

 2, what's new and better (with demo)

-3, why it can be big
+3, business modal and why it can be big

 3, why now